-Sepp Blatter avoids testifying at start of Fifa fraud trial - NewsBreak
+Sepp Blatter avoids testifying at start of FIFA fraud trial - NewsBreak

 “Absolutely, absolutely, absolutely,” Blatter said.
 “I feel optimistic, like always.
 With the beautiful sunshine.
 It’s the first day of a trial that’s going to last almost two weeks.
 If I didn’t feel confident the first day that would be bad.
 I am very confident.”

-Blatter’s 17-year reign as Fifa president came to an end in June 2015, when he resigned amid a corruption scandal.
-A few months later, federal prosecutors in Switzerland revealed their investigation into a two million US dollars payment from Fifa to Platini from four years earlier.
+Blatter’s 17-year reign as FIFA president came to an end in June 2015, when he resigned amid a corruption scandal.
+A few months later, federal prosecutors in Switzerland revealed their investigation into a $2 million payment from FIFA to Platini from four years earlier.

 Both Blatter and Platini have long denied wrongdoing and claim they had a verbal deal in 1998 for the money.
-That defence first failed with judges at the Fifa ethics committee, which banned them from football, and later in separate appeals at the Court of Arbitration for Sport.
+That defense first failed with judges at the FIFA ethics committee, which banned them from soccer, and later in separate appeals at the Court of Arbitration for Sport.

 Platini’s lawyer, Dominic Nellen, tried to get the trial moved to a local court but his request was rejected.

-“Finally, the hearing has started but in the wrong stadium,” Mr Nellen told the court.
+“Finally, the hearing has started but in the wrong stadium,” Nellen told the court.

-“The payment of two million from Blatter to Platini was never approved by Fifa,” the governing body’s lawyer, Catherine Hohl-Chirazi, said.

-“It’s clear that the federation was also damaged: two million was stolen.”
+“The payment of 2 million from Blatter to Platini was never approved by FIFA,” said the governing body’s lawyer, Catherine Hohl-Chirazi.
+“It’s clear that the federation was also damaged: 2 million was stolen.”

 Both Blatter and Platini are expected to give closing statements on June 22, when the trial ends.